 During the 2016 presidential campaign and after the election and inauguration of Donald Trump, there have been countless negative assessments of his character.
-I have collected the most poignant here in chronological order.
+I have collected the most poignant here.
 (Related topics such as the risks of working for someone with poor character and whether Trumpism might be a cult are in separate posts.)

 Before the election